 How to Check Safely

-- Do not click the button in the email.
+- Do not click the button in the email, open attachments, scan QR codes, or call numbers printed in the message.

 - Open the Amazon app or type

-amazon.comin the browser. - Check Orders, Returns, Prime Membership, and Message Center.
+amazon.comin the browser. - Check Orders, Returns, Prime Membership, Message Center, and Your Account alerts.

-- Review Login & Security for unfamiliar devices or password changes.
+- Review Login & Security for unfamiliar devices, password changes, passkey prompts, or one-time-code requests.

 - If a charge is mentioned, check your bank or card app separately.

-- Report the phishing email to Amazon through the official reporting flow.
+- Report the phishing email to Amazon through the official reporting flow, then delete it.[1]

 What If the Email Came From a Real-Looking Address?